metio/terraform-provider-k8s/docs/data-sources/acme_cert_manager_io_challenge_v1_manifest.md

 Optional:

-- `access_key_id` (String) The AccessKeyID is used for authentication.
-Cannot be set when SecretAccessKeyID is set.
-If neither the Access Key nor Key ID are set, we fall-back to using env vars, shared credentials file or AWS Instance metadata, see: https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials
+- `access_key_id` (String) The AccessKeyID is used for authentication.Cannot be set when SecretAccessKeyID is set.If neither the Access Key nor Key ID are set, we fall-back to using envvars, shared credentials file or AWS Instance metadata,see: https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials
 - `access_key_id_secret_ref` (Attributes) The SecretAccessKey is used for authentication.
-If set, pull the AWS access key ID from a key within a Kubernetes Secret.
-Cannot be set when AccessKeyID is set.
-If neither the Access Key nor Key ID are set, we fall-back to using env vars, shared credentials file or AWS Instance metadata, see: https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials (see [below for nested schema](#nestedatt--spec--solver--dns01--webhook--access_key_id_secret_ref))
+If set, pull the AWSaccess key ID from a key within a Kubernetes Secret.Cannot be set when AccessKeyID is set.If neither the Access Key nor Key ID are set, we fall-back to using envvars, shared credentials file or AWS Instance metadata,see: https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials (see [below for nested schema](#nestedatt--spec--solver--dns01--webhook--access_key_id_secret_ref))
 - `hosted_zone_id` (String) If set, the provider will manage only this zone in Route53 and will not do an lookup using the route53:ListHostedZonesByName api call.
-- `role` (String) Role is a Role ARN which the Route53 provider will assume using either the explicit credentials AccessKeyID/SecretAccessKey or the inferred credentials from environment variables, shared credentials file or AWS Instance metadata
+- `role` (String) Role is a Role ARN which the Route53 provider will assume using either the explicit credentials AccessKeyID/SecretAccessKeyor the inferred credentials from environment variables, shared credentials file or AWS Instance metadata
-- `secret_access_key_secret_ref` (Attributes) The SecretAccessKey is used for authentication.
-If neither the Access Key nor Key ID are set, we fall-back to using env vars, shared credentials file or AWS Instance metadata, see: https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials (see [below for nested schema](#nestedatt--spec--solver--dns01--webhook--secret_access_key_secret_ref))
+- `secret_access_key_secret_ref` (Attributes) The SecretAccessKey is used for authentication.If neither the Access Key nor Key ID are set, we fall-back to using envvars, shared credentials file or AWS Instance metadata,see: https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials (see [below for nested schema](#nestedatt--spec--solver--dns01--webhook--secret_access_key_secret_ref))

 <a id="nestedatt--spec--solver--dns01--webhook--access_key_id_secret_ref"></a>
 ### Nested Schema for `spec.solver.dns01.webhook.access_key_id_secret_ref`

 Required:

-- `name` (String) Name of the resource being referred to.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the resource being referred to.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

 Optional:

-- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
-Some instances of this field may be defaulted, in others it may be required.
+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.Some instances of this field may be defaulted, in others it may berequired.

 <a id="nestedatt--spec--solver--dns01--webhook--secret_access_key_secret_ref"></a>